My Vienna: peek into city districts 1 to 23

 The green bridge and stone pillars for the elevated U6 metro line is a fine sight in morning light against blue skies; see also above in the 12th district.
 Completed in 1898, the bridge has multiple names: Brücke über die Zeile, Otto-Wagner-Brücke, Brücke über die Gumpendorfer Zeile, Wientalbrücke.
 Early 20th-century architect Otto Wagner was responsible for the design and construction of the bridge for the “Gürtellinie” or “belt route”, as part of the city’s brand new municipal railway of the time.
 After threats of demolition, the bridge was fortunately saved and preserved, in use now as an important part of the city’s U-Bahn network.

 There’s a solemn statue of a boy wearing a kippah and sitting on a large suitcase.
 The statue “Für das Kind” (For the child) commemorates the “Kindertransport” (children’s transport) rescue operation from 1938 to 1939, where an estimated 10-thousand children, most of them Jewish, were evacuated to Great Britain, saving them from the reach of the Nazis.
-Many children were sole survivors, as whole families were annihilated in Nazi camps.
-Venezuelan-British artist Dr. Flor Kent created the memorial statue; in gratitutde, Austria dedicated the statue to Great Britain.
+Many children were sole survivors, as whole families were annihilated in Nazi concentration camps.
+Venezuelan-British artist Dr. Flor Kent created the memorial statue; in gratitude, Austria dedicated the statue to Great Britain.
 Unveiling of the statue occurred in 2008 on the 70th anniversary of the operation at Westbahnhof station, where most children began their long journey to safety.

-This is a memorial to Empress Elisabeth, better known as “Sisi”.
+Shown above is a memorial to Empress Elisabeth, better known as “Sisi”.
 Empress Elizabeth: born 24 Dec 1837, died 10 Sep 1898.
 The statue of Empress Elisabeth once stood at Vienna Westbahnhof train station, highlighting the naming of the “Empress Elisabeth Railway” as east-west rail connection between Vienna and Salzburg.
 After the station opening in 1858, artist Hans Gasser created the sculpture in 1860 for the building’s facade.
 With heavy damage in 1945 by Allied bombing, restoration finally occurred in 1984 for the Lower Austria State Collection exhibition.
 After the station’s renovations in 2011, the statue found its way back “home” and sits inside the station building as direct reference to the late 19th-century “Elisabeth Railway”.

-Josef Kornhäusel was a prolific Austrian architect in the Bidermeier period of the early 19th-century.
+Josef Kornhäusel was a prolific Austrian architect in the Biedermeier period of the early 19th-century.
 Examples of his architectural works in Vienna include part of the Schottenhof, the Kornhäuselturm, and Stadttempel in the 1st district; as well as Theater in der Josefstadt in the 8th district (see above).
 Kornhäusel designed and built a country home for the Jenamy merchant family in 1804; extensive renovations were completed in 2008 with use as commercial and communal space today.

 Every year, the third generation of the Perzy family continue to make by hand thousands of snow globes sold and distributed around the world.
 They might not have been the first, but they’re definitely the Vienna originals, back to the first construction by grandfather Perzy in 1900.
 Today, the free-to-enter shop and museum display countless globes with motifs past and present, many available for sale and various one of a kind not-for-sale specials.
 Naturally, I snapped up 3 of the 45-mm globes, and had them immediately shipped back across the world to my nieces in Canada.

-First established in 1872, the Cottage Quarter celebrates its 150th year in 2022.
+First established in 1872, the Cottage Quarter celebrates its 150th anniversary year in 2022.
 A unique project in housing reform inside Europe, the quarter was planned and constructed with private-backing as the city’s garden district as a “non-profit project for healthy and affordable living for the middle-class in the outer city”.
 For the 21st-century visitor, it’s a nice quiet stroll through late 19th-century mid-to-upper class homes in Vienna.
 Well-known Viennese writers Felix Salten (“Bambi”) and Arthur Schnitzler (“Traumnovelle”) had their homes in the Cottage Quarter.
 Today, the area is home to about 6000 residents and spread out over an area 1.05 square kilometres (259 acres).

 Morning sun streams down Kahlenberger Strasse where a number of Heuriger (wine taverns) sit quietly before the rustle of activity slowly builds to a bustle of visitors later in the day.
 A hanging bunch of pine branches next to the door is a visual symbol indicating the wine tavern is open for business (“ausg’steckt”).
 In 1787, Kierlinger bought property with a farm at street address 20, establishing vineyards, a wine tavern, and a long family tradition of wine-making.